Hazelstorm/413w22-taikomapper/README.md

 A sample gameplay video (played by Sloan Chochinov ([@Hazelstorm](https://github.com/Hazelstorm))) can be found [here](https://www.youtube.com/watch?v=7wP_YnOfpj8).

-*Taiko* levels are stored in "beatmaps" (also known as "difficulties" or simply "maps"), and are community-created.
+Taiko levels are stored in "beatmaps" (also known as "difficulties" or simply "maps"), and are community-created.
 Maps for the same song are grouped into "mapsets", which may be uploaded to the *osu!* website.
-Each *Taiko* mapset contains an audio file (typically MP3) and one ".osu" file for each difficulty.
+Each Taiko mapset contains an audio file (typically MP3) and one ".osu" file for each difficulty.
 The .osu file format is in human-readable, and contains the following information:
 - Filename of the audio file.
 - Song/mapset/difficulty metadata, such as song title, song author, beatmap author, difficulty name, and gamemode.
 The ```Mode``` field specifies the gamemode; ```Mode: 1``` is used for *osu!Taiko* maps.
 - Gameplay difficulty parameters, such as ```OverallDifficulty``` which determines the precision at which the player needs to hit the notes (increasing ```OverallDifficulty``` decreases the time window for the player to hit notes).
 - Aesthetic information, such as the filename of the map's background image.
 - Timing information, including the BPM (tempo) and offset (time of first beat in milliseconds, relative to start of audio file) of the song.
 There could be multiple BPMs and offsets for a song with varying tempo.
 - The notes in the map.
-For *Taiko*, each note has an offset (relative to the start of the audio file) and a "type" (used to determine whether the note is a don/kat and whether the note is a finisher).
+For Taiko, each note has an offset (relative to the start of the audio file) and a "type" (used to determine whether the note is a don/kat and whether the note is a finisher).

 Typically, a Taiko mapset has one or more of the following difficulty names, in order of increasing gameplay difficulty: "Kantan" (Easy), "Futsuu" (Normal), "Muzukashii" (Hard), "Oni" (Demon).
 However, mapset creators can give custom names to difficulties, especially for difficulties that are harder than Oni.
 We ignore such difficulties in our model.